cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Product and Creative Engagement**

 - **Objective:** In this interview, we will ask you to demonstrate how you can take real product screens and extract the core visual elements that communicate their value to users.
-You will then be asked to produce 3 low-fidelity images to visually describe the product's functions.
+You will then be asked to produce three low-fidelity images to visually describe the product's functions.

 - **Candidate Prep:** The interviewer will give you a real product screenshot.
 Your goal is to make this consumable on the web for prospective downloaders.
 You are encouraged to ask questions to better understand product functionality and synthesize it for an audience.
 Please note that you can use the medium with which you're most comfortable, so feel free to bring your computer or other device!